 GL.iNet is a leading manufacturer for WiFi routers with openWRT pre-installed.
-This means that out of the box GL.iNet routers run openWRT.
-The BlueMark Zero firmware is supported by these devices.
-It means that with a few steps you can turn your GL.iNet device(*) into a device that detect WiFi devices.
+It means that out of the box GL.iNet routers run openWRT.
+BlueMark Zero firmware is our solution to detect WiFi and Bluetooth BLE devices and runs on openWRT devices.
+It also means that BlueMark Zero is supported by these devices out of the box.
+With a few steps you can turn your GL.iNet device(*) into a device that detect WiFi and/or Bluetooth devices.
 BlueMark Zero supports the full range of GL.iNet routers.

 Install BlueMark Zero